 Best known, perhaps, for his work as the disgruntled Ryan on The Office, Novak’s book forces parents to say the most ridiculous things to their kids.
 While his book lacks pictures, it is full of fun.

-Throughout this adorable book colorful, tactile ladybugs disappear one by one.
-Don’t worry, at the end, the ladybugs are all found safely at home.
+Throughout this adorable book, colorful, tactile ladybugs disappear one by one.
+Don’t worry; in the end, the ladybugs are all found safely at home.

 I love this book because it uses colors and imagery to help kids identify difficult emotions like loneliness, anger, and anxiety.
 It is beautifully illustrated and fun to read, but with an important message about how confusing emotions can be.

 Holly keeps busy with freelance writing, as well as many volunteer ventures including PTO, dog rescue, and Lakes Region Historical Society.
 She is quick to pitch in for a good cause.
 She is an aspiring vegan, Jazzercise addict, runner, coffee junkie, and enjoys cooking.